kamilburda/gimp-python-wrappers/README.md

 ```

-### Using the GIMP PDB wrapper
+### Using the wrappers

+The `pdb` object from the `pypdb` module is used to invoke GIMP plug-ins, built-in procedures and layer effects (technically speaking: GEGL operations). `pdb` stands for the GIMP Procedural Database (PDB), which stores all available plug-ins and procedures.

-Example of importing and using the PDB wrapper in a GIMP Python plug-in:
+Example of importing and using the `pdb` object in a GIMP Python plug-in:

 ```
 from pypdb import pdb